Mharbulous/Paginator/docs/stories/story-1.2.md

     * AND the dimension display format is "WIDTH.XXpx x HEIGHT.XXpx" (e.g., "816.00px x 1056.00px"), always showing two decimal places.
     * AND the display accurately reflects the initial computed width and height of the `.pgntr-page-card` elements, formatted to two decimal places.
     * AND the margin display format is "margin: MARGIN.XXpx" (e.g., "margin: 48.00px"), always showing two decimal places.
-    * AND the margin display accurately reflects the initial computed value of `--pgntr-page-margin` (formatted to two decimal places).
+    * AND the margin display accurately reflects the initial computed value of `--pgntr-page-inset` (formatted to two decimal places).

 * **AC3: Increase Size Functionality Correct:**
     * GIVEN the Paginator is displayed and the initial dimensions are noted.
     * WHEN the "+" icon button is clicked.
     * THEN the CSS variables `--pgntr-page-width-visual` and `--pgntr-page-height-visual` are increased by 1% of their values prior to the click.
-    * AND the CSS variable `--pgntr-page-margin` is increased by 1% of its value prior to the click.
+    * AND the CSS variable `--pgntr-page-inset` is increased by 1% of its value prior to the click.
     * AND the visual representation of the `.pgntr-page-card` elements and their margins updates accordingly.
     * AND the dimension and margin display in the console updates to reflect the new dimensions and margin, formatted to two decimal places.
     * AND font sizes and other element sizes not controlled by these specific CSS variables remain unaffected.